ionic-enterprise/ionic-training-decks/src/assets/data/markdown/pwa-ionic-angular/pwa.md

 ## Optimize Firebase Hosting

 Since we are using Firebase to host our app, we already get a lot of benefits for our PWA such as HTTPS and support for HTTP2 push.
 However there are a couple more optimizations we should make.
-These optimizations are specified in our <a href="https://ionicframework.com/docs/publishing/progressive-web-app/" target="_blank">Publishing a Progressive Web App</a> documentation and will be updated if anything changes.
+These optimizations are derived from the examples specified in our <a href="https://ionicframework.com/docs/angular/pwa#deploying" target="_blank">deployment guide</a>.

 Add the following configuration to your `firebase.json` file: